-PUBLIC INQUIRY STARTS 16 NOV – READ MORE
+PUBLIC INQUIRY HAS CLOSED – READ MORE

 This website was created in response to plans to build a drive through Burger King on the site of the former West End Police Station on Westgate Road, Newcastle.